IlyaBurkhanov/moex_fast_utils/README.md

 # Fast utils for work with MOEX data
 ### Fast utils for work with financial data (MOEX).
-Pet project for update skill in python concurrency.
+Pet project to improve skill in python and develop useful instruments.

+### IT'S MVP

 # Description:
 REST API for work with information about stock exchange data: